Human-Centered Dialogue on experiences being a person of color in design

 The group will meet in-person on Tuesdays, 11:30 a.m. – 1 p.m.
 Applicants must commit to attending all weeks if you wish to participate.
 The meetings will be in person in Sieg Building.

 Students can elect to enroll in two credits of optional DRG credit, in which weekly reflection assignments will be required.

-This group will be moderated by Sourojit Ghosh (G), HCDE PhD student, and Kathleen Rascon, Director of Academic Services, both trained in facilitation by the Sustained Dialogue Institute.
-We are seeking applicants from all backgrounds to create a diverse dialogue group across the “big 10” social identities of socioeconomic status and class, race and ethnicity, citizenship, colonial history and national origin, sex and gender, sexual orientation, disability, political affiliation, religion, and age.
+This group will be moderated by HCDE PhD student Sourojit (G) Ghosh and HCDE Bachelors student Mina Zavary, members of the HCDE DEI Committee.
+We are seeking applicants from underrepresented racial backgrounds to create a diverse dialogue group across the “big 10” social identities of socioeconomic status and class, race and ethnicity, citizenship, colonial history and national origin, sex and gender, sexual orientation, disability, political affiliation, religion, and age.

 HCDE's dialogue program, informed by the Sustained Dialogue Institute, works to create community change by building powerful relationships across differences.
 Conversations are based on what experiences individual group members bring to the table, with the hope that all who sign up will "listen deeply enough to be changed by what they hear.''
 Participating in HCDE dialogue groups means you will:

 - Learn how to dialogue in tough conversations or moments of disagreement;

 - Learn more about your own identities and the identities of your peers;

 - Learn leadership skills that will help you in your future career;